 Summer Bird Count (SBC)

 SCVAS also coordinates a summer bird count near the beginning of June to count birds and record breeding activity.
-See how to participate and results.
+2017 Participation information can be found here.

 Great Backyard Bird Count

 A joint project of National Audubon Society and the Cornell Laboratory of Ornithology, the Great Backyard Bird Count takes place each February.
 Participants spend at least 15 minutes counting and recording birds that they see in their backyards, a local park, or other natural area, and submit the results online.
 Results help ornithologists determine how bird populations are coping with winter weather, where certain species are spending the winter, and whether species of concern are increasing or decreasing in numbers.
 See how to participate and results.